home-assistant/home-assistant.io/source/_integrations/valve.markdown

 ha_integration_type: entity
 ---

-Home Assistant can give you an interface to control valves such as water, gas, or air valves.
+The valve entity in Home Assistant provides an interface to control valves such as water, gas, or air valves.

 {% include integrations/building_block_integration.md %}